swaruptripathy/NLP-python/README.md

-# NLP-python
+# NLP with Python
-Python NLP using Scikit-Learn, NLTK, Spacy, Textblob, Gensim, etc
+Scikit-Learn, NLTK, Spacy, Gensim, Textblob and more